The Charge 5 is an activity tracker that sits in between the Fitbit Inspire range and the Fitbit Versa range.

 Price and conclusion

-The Fitbit Charge 3 could be a good option for some, especially given the design is the same as the Charge 4.
+The Fitbit Charge 3 may be a little long in the tooth, but it could still be a good option for some - especially given that the design is essentially the same as the Charge 4.
 It has a great feature set and you might find it at a decent price compared to the Charge 4.